Optimal Exploration of New Products under Assortment Decisions: Optimal exploration with a single entrant

 \begin{theorem} For any instance with one unknown entrant and $\overline{\theta} > w^{\star}_{(c)}$, $\pi(S_{(c-1)}^\star)$ is an optimal policy.
 That is, it is optimal to explore the unknown entrant with the $c-1$ most attractive incumbents. \end{theorem} To prove the theorem, the following lemma (proven in Appendix~\ref{appendix_sec:proof_lemma_there_exists_an_optimal_policy_which_offers_the_same_assortment_until_the_entrant_is_purchased}) shows that it suffices to consider policies which offer the entrant repeatedly with the same assortment during the exploration period and subsequently offer the revenue-maximizing assortment.
+Intuitively, if the entrant is not purchased, the set of known products remains the same and thus so does the consumer purchase behavior.
+As a result, it is optimal to offer the same assortment containing the entrant until its purchase.

 \begin{lemma} For any instance with one unknown entrant and $\overline{\theta} > w^{\star}_{(c)}$, there exists an optimal policy which offers the entrant with a fixed set of incumbents until the entrant is purchased and offers the $c$ products with the highest attraction parameters in subsequent rounds. \end{lemma}